Raphael-Boichot/Play-with-the-Mitsubishi-M64283FP-sensor/README.md

 **96x96 pixels image, hardware cropped by random access mode, format of the [LaPochee module](https://time-space.kddi.com/ketaizukan/1999/11.html) on top of a full frame 128x128 pixels image, Game Boy Camera plastic lens**
 ![](/Pictures%20and%20datasheets/LaPochee.png)

-The dark halo on top of the image is due to timing inconsistencies when using the Arduino Uno during image acquisition.
-Basically both the CLOCK and the ADC are too slow and the voltage drifts (image is red from bottom to top).
+The dark halo on top of the image is probably due to timing inconsistencies when using the Arduino Uno during image acquisition.
+This dark halo is more or less present depending on the exposure registers.
+I did not find any clear pattern however.

+I suppose that the CLOCK and the ADC may be too slow with the Arduino.
 Using a device with a decently fast ADC like the Raspberry Pi Pico allows bitbanging the CLOCK at nearly 500kHz while converting VOUT, what fixes both issues.

 I have observed the [same artifacts](https://github.com/Raphael-Boichot/Play-with-the-Game-Boy-Camera-Mitsubishi-M64282FP-sensor/blob/main/ESP32_version_beta/Image_taken_with_ESP32.png) when attempting to port the code to ESP32 due to its slow ADC.

 ## The projection mode